gustygreen/configure-ad/README.md

 <p>
 <img src="https://github.com/user-attachments/assets/39bb681e-51d5-44e6-8d6a-a56c3dffcbb8" height="50%" width="50%"/>

-Label the new OU-_ADMINS.
+Label the new OU- _ADMINS.
 </p>

 <p>
 <img src="https://github.com/user-attachments/assets/c408fdb8-f5a6-49da-89f6-c24f79381ce2" height="50%" width="50%"/>

-Through the same process, create an OU for _EMPLOYEES as well.(This will be used in a preceeding lab.)
+Through the same process, create an OU for _EMPLOYEES as well.(This will be used in a preceeding lab).
 </p>

 <h2>Add a user to _ADMINS OU</h2>